OpenMDAO/dymos/docs/source/user_guide/phases/transcriptions/transcriptions.rst

 optimal control problem into an analogous nonlinear programming (NLP) problem.

 |project| implements multi-phase trajectory optimization.
 That is to say, in each phase
-the state and control time histories are continuous.
+the state and time histories are continuous.
 At the beginning or end of each phase, a discrete jump in the value of a state variable is permitted.
-This comes in useful when modelling things like stage or store (mass) jettisons or impulsive maneuvers (:math:`\Delta`Vs).
+This comes in useful when modeling things like stage or store (mass) jettisons or impulsive changes in velocity.
 By linking phases together with continuity constraints, a trajectory or series of trajectories can be assembled.